 Chemistry Teacher Education programs prepare individuals to teach chemistry programs at various educational levels.

-Students majoring in Chemistry Teacher Education can be awarded a degree up to a Postbaccalaureate certificate.
-On average, 42% percent of men and 58% percent of women make up the degrees awarded across all college campuses.
-Chemistry Teacher Education is has the largest number of granted degrees in New York.
+Students majoring in Chemistry Teacher Education can be awarded a degree up to a Masters degree.
+On average, 43% percent of men and 57% percent of women make up the degrees awarded across all college campuses.
+Chemistry Teacher Education is has the largest number of granted degrees in Utah.
 The average annual income for an undergraduate degree in Chemistry Teacher Education is $35,300.

-The top ranked institutions for Chemistry Teacher Education majors include SUNY Cortland, SUNY College at Oswego and Eastern Michigan University with 2 students receiving degrees in Chemistry Teacher Education at SUNY Cortland.
+The top ranked institutions for Chemistry Teacher Education majors include Illinois State University, Niagara University and Stanford University with 11 students receiving degrees in Chemistry Teacher Education at Illinois State University.
 Learn more about college options in the table below.